Yaizsk0/AESFileEncrypter/README.md

 ## Support

 If you encounter any issues or have suggestions for AES File Encrypter / Downloader, feel free to open an issue in this repository.

----
-I hope this example serves you well.
-Remember to adapt it to the specific needs of your project, and add or remove sections as necessary.